funciones-en-micropython

 Price with VAT: 121.0

-Here, the function apply_vat is defined within calculate_tax and is only accessible within the latter.
+Here, the apply_vat function is defined inside calculate_tax and is only accessible within the latter.

-Just because you can do it doesn’t mean you should abuse it.
+Just because you can do it doesn’t mean you should overuse it

 Practical Examples